Amy doesn't have her own blog yet but we will be

 About the Book

+popularity as well as the drama.
 When Presley meets Drew Mansfield, she takes a seat on a roller coaster that turns into the ride of her life.
 Her best friend and soul mate, Drew becomes Presley’s obsession.
 But when Drew gets sentenced to years in prison, Presley’s love and loyalty is tested.

 In a desperate attempt for companionship, she turns to Drew’s rival and cousin, Kendall Roberts.
 What starts out as friendship turns to a hot romance that takes Presley by surprise.
 Now, caught up in a tormenting love triangle with two bad boys, Presley is forced to make the hardest decision of her life.
 Choices have consequences.
 Consequences that affect three souls.
 Three souls knitted together but forever changed.
 Who will Presley choose?